 Dimensions variable

-A self-portrait, looking like both a decorative lamp and a household bag with daily purchases.
-It consists of a turned down wax mold with a fluorescent light bulb inside.
-The sculpture is placed in a bag from Co-op, an affordable supermarket in Britain.
+A self-portrait, looking like both a decorative lamp and a household bag with daily purchases, is created from a flipped wax mold containing a fluorescent light bulb.
+The sculpture is positioned within a bag from Co-op, an affordable grocery chain in Britain.

 The work was displayed at the exhibition In Two Parts and Degree Show (both Chelsea College of Art and Design, London, 2013)